 The most useful landmark is the DRONE WING map label.
-Multiple route descriptions place the key terminal just south of the “E” in DRONE WING and northwest of Processing.
-That makes it the cleanest route to explain and the easiest one to repeat once you have done it once.
+The key terminal you want sits just south of the “E” in DRONE WING and northwest of Processing.
+Orient off that and you skip most of the wandering.

 Head toward Drone Wing from Processing.
-You are looking for a small white control room tucked under the wing structure rather than a big obvious entrance.
-If you overshoot and start circling upper walkways, you have probably gone too far.
-Drop back down and check the underside of the structure.
+You are looking for a small white control room tucked under the wing structure, not a big obvious entrance.
+If you start circling the upper walkways, you have gone too far — drop back down and check the underside of the structure.

 This is where a lot of runs go wrong.
-Players hit the terminal, hear the mechanism, and then keep pushing forward instead of looking down into the bay.
-The route does not open as a door in front of you.
-It spawns a vertical access point below.
+Players hit the terminal, hear the mechanism, and keep pushing forward instead of looking down into the bay.
+The access point is vertical, and it is underneath you.

-After the terminal triggers, move to the bay, locate the descending platform, and jump onto it cleanly.
-Wait for it to carry you upward into Pinwheel Base.
-Do not stand too far off-center if the lip geometry is tight, and do not sprint off the platform as soon as it rises unless you have already checked for hostiles on the receiving level.
+Move to the bay, find the platform, and jump onto it cleanly.
+Let it carry you up into Pinwheel Base.
+Do not sprint off the platform the second it rises — check the receiving level for hostiles first.

-The tradeoff on this route is security.
-The Drone Wing side is commonly described as high-loot but heavily patrolled, with bots and turrets being the main reason otherwise good runs collapse.
-Clear angles before you commit to the ride, because being trapped on a lift with a turret already tracking you is a bad way to enter.
+The tradeoff here is security.
+The Drone Wing side is high-loot but heavily patrolled by bots and turrets, and that is the main reason otherwise clean runs fall apart.
+Clear angles before you commit to the ride, because being stuck on a lift with a turret already tracking you is a bad way to enter.

-Approach from Orientation, work your way onto the roof, and start checking both the ruined exterior and the broken interior spaces.
-The objective here is not to find a single terminal.
-It is to shut down the barrier system manually.
+Approach from Orientation, work your way onto the roof, and check both the ruined exterior and the broken interior spaces.
+You are not hunting for a terminal here — you are shutting down the barrier system manually.

-You need to find four white square control boxes marked by red lights.
-This detail is unusually consistent across route descriptions, which is why the method is so dependable.
-The boxes are spread across the outside shell and the interior nooks, including awkward placements around ceiling edges and floor cavities.
-Once all four are destroyed, the red barriers drop and you can continue inside.
+Find the four white square control boxes marked by red lights around the Destroyed Wing.
+They are spread across the outer shell and the interior nooks, including awkward placements near ceiling edges and floor cavities.
+Destroy all four and the red barriers drop, letting you continue inside.

-The common mistake here is searching only eye-level walls.
+The common mistake is searching only eye-level walls.
 If you have found two or three boxes and the barriers are still up, start checking above door frames, broken upper seams, and low recesses in the damaged interior.
-This route is often more stealthable than Drone Wing, but it wastes time fast if you miss the last box.

 FinalBoss // Gear